Welcome to another issue of Crypto Betting Weekly, where we look at the week’s top crypto gambling news!

 FTX.US, the US affiliate of crypto exchange FTX, has signed a 10-year agreement for the naming rights to California Memorial Stadium for $17.5 million which will be paid fully in crypto.
 The sponsorship marks the first-ever collegiate cryptocurrency naming rights sponsorship and follows a string of sports tie-ups for the crypto exchange.

-Cade Cunningham’s signing bonus to be paid in bitcoin
+Cade Cunningham’s signing bonus is to be paid in bitcoin

 Top NBA draft pick Cade Cunningham signed a multi-year partnership with the crypto exchange BlockFi.
 The financial details of the agreement have not been disclosed, however, the rookie will receive his signing bonus in bitcoin.